 Counseling Office Opens

-Questions and Communications: Between the period of June 28th and August 12th there will be a period where all Shorewood High School staff will be off contract .
+Questions and Communications: Between the period of June 26th and August 11th there will be a period where most Shorewood High School instructional staff will be unavailable .
 Questions and communications for SWHS staff can be made by e-mail found on the school directory.
-Please note that all staff will be out of contact July1-August 12.
+Please note that all staff will be out of contact July1-August 11.

 Urgent communications or questions that can only be answered by phone can be directed to district staff at (206)393-6111.
 Your message will be forwarded to the appropriate SWHS staff.
 We appreciate your patience during the summer closure.